 Although I know calculating how much time I have on “the card” is not a healthy, nor is it a productive way to live, I don’t regret reading that article.
 I needed the wake up call it produced.
 I needed to be shaken and reminded that having to sweep up the crumbs beneath their chairs every single night is not really a “problem.”

-I needed to be reminded that despite all the positive changes I’ve made in my “Hands Free” journey, I could complain a bit less, cherish a bit more, let go of the have-tos and live a little more.
+I needed to be reminded that I could complain a bit less, cherish a bit more, let go of the have-tos and live a little more.

-Because God knows, that day will come when I stand inside her closet, and I will be able to see the floor.
+Because, sooner than I’d like, that day will come when I stand inside her closet and be able to see the floor.
 There will be no brightly-colored clothes haphazardly hung from hangers along the narrow walls, no dirty clothes that had missed the mark of the hamper.